DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 };
 ```

-Finally, now that I've defined the matrix, pins, and boards I'm using, I can write a .keymap file to tell ZMK what each key corresponds to.
-For now, my layout contains only two layers: a base layer that corresponds to typing on the keyboard normally, and a lower layer that activates when my layer keys are held.
+Finally, I defined the keymap.
+My setup includes a base typing layer and a lower layer activated by holding a layer key.

 ```c
 //splitty.keymap